Ex-Senate aide charged with lying about reporter contacts

 Each false statement count is punishable by up to five years in prison, though if convicted, Wolfe would almost certainly face only a fraction of that time.

-The criminal case arises from a December 2017 FBI interview with Wolfe in which prosecutors say he was shown a news article that contained classified information and was authored by three journalists.
-He checked "no" in a written questionnaire when asked if he had any contact with the reporters, even though records obtained by the government show he had been in regular contact with them — including through encrypted messaging platforms.
+The criminal case arises from a December 2017 FBI interview with Wolfe in which he denied having relationships with journalists or discussing committee business with them.
+At one point, he was presented with a news article containing classified information and was asked, in a written questionnaire, if he had had contact with any of the piece's three authors.
+He checked "no" even though records obtained by the government show that he had been in communication with one of them.

+In a separate instance, after one journalist published a story about a witness who'd been subpoenaed to appear before the committee, Wolfe wrote to say, "Good job!" and "I'm glad you got the scoop"

-The indictment was announced soon after The New York Times revealed that the Justice Department had secretly seized the phone records of one of its journalists, Ali Watkins, as part of the same leak investigation.
+The indictment was announced soon after The New York Times revealed that the Justice Department had secretly seized the phone records and emails of one of its journalists, Ali Watkins, as part of the same leak investigation involving Wolfe.
+The newspaper said Watkins was approached by the FBI about a three-year relationship she had had with Wolfe when she worked at other publications.
+The newspaper also said that Watkins said that Wolfe was not a source of classified information for her during their relationship.

-In a statement Thursday, Watkins' attorney, Marc MacDougall, said: "It's always disconcerting when a journalist's telephone records are obtained by the Justice Department — through a grand jury subpoena or other legal process.
+In a statement Thursday night, Watkins' attorney, Mark MacDougall, said: "It's always disconcerting when a journalist's telephone records are obtained by the Justice Department — through a grand jury subpoena or other legal process.
 Whether it was really necessary here will depend on the nature of the investigation and the scope of any charges."

 The prosecution comes amid a Trump administration crackdown on leaks of classified information.
 President Donald Trump and Attorney General Jeff Sessions have decried such disclosures, with Sessions saying in August that the number of leak of criminal leak probes had more than tripled in the early months of the Trump administration.